It is my intent to operate this

 In order to keep my neighbors from

 Before each season starts, I verify that my FM frequency 100.1 is still ok to use.
-And so far I've been able to use it every year since I started (2008).
+And so far I've been able to use it every year since I started back in 2008.

-I had a link here to the Ramsey Electronics website.
+Once upon a day I had a link here to the Ramsey Electronics website where I purchased my kit.
 But they have ceased their sales of kits like this fm transmitter and other neat educational kits that have been used to teach electronics to a large number of citizens like maybe you and me.
-They've shut down their sales of kits most likely because of the raid by our government.
+They've shut down their sales of kits most likely because of the raid on their business by our government.
 The search warrant according to some sources had mentioned the sales of kits or items like clocks that have embedded microphones and cameras in them.
 I've learned alot about electronics from the assembly of various kits.
 The most challenging kit was the Heathkit Oscilloscope.
-I've assembled nearly all of my christmas light controllers.
-A variety of other gadgets as well over the years.
-I can't help but wonder when they'll shutdown Amazon for making Alexis that listens in to our conversations.
-So it boils down to that this can no longer be bought in kit form.
+I've assembled nearly all of my christmas light controllers as well as a variety of other gadgets over the years.
+I'm surprised that our government hasn't Amazon for making Alexis, a system that listens in to our conversations.
+I don't know if there are any FM transmitters kits to be found.

 Ramsey Electronics FM-30B